-- Full cluster cloning technology: the full production cluster can be cloned in under a minute, with all of its data to create on the fly ephemeral development environments that are a byte-level-copy of production, with all of its data.
+- Full Cluster Cloning Technology: The full production cluster can be cloned in under a minute—including all of its data—to create on-the-fly, ephemeral development environments that are a byte-level copy of production.

 - Fail-Proof Deployments: Every time you test a new feature, you also test the deployment process.

-- Continuous Deployment from the Start: Everything is build oriented with fully consistent and a repeatable build process, allowing you to easily keep your application updated and secure.
+- Continuous Deployment from the Start: Everything is build-oriented, with a consistent, repeatable build process, simplifying the process of keeping your application updated and secure.